birbalds/Trippy-Trip-Capstone/README.md

 I delved into making my own shaders to get trippy effects when you take a pill.
 This took the bulk of my time because I had to get a black and white to color transition emerging from wherever the user is standing the moment they took a pill.
 I also played with other trippy shader effects.

 I remixed one of my favorite old Bahamian songs from childhood and added it to this project.
 I also made my own music for one of the scenes.

+I coded in C# and used Unity Engine to tie everything together in a clumsy VR Experience called Trippy Trip~